#1 Calories, #2 Macros, #3 Micros, #4 Nutrient Timing, #5 Supplements

 Both too little and too much fiber can be detrimental, but if you’re following the guidelines mentioned and not doing anything unusual with the rest of your diet, you’re probably fine.

-Constipation can be a sign that you’re eating too little; very loose stools a sign that you’re eating too much.
+Constipation can be a sign that you’re eating too little; loose stools are a sign that you’re eating too much.
+Adjust accordingly.

 If you eat a lot of beans, oats, or high-fiber cereal to hit your carbohydrate numbers, your fiber intake is likely too high.
 You’d have to consume an extraordinary amount of vegetables for this to be the case.
 See the comparison table below.